3 Exponential Moving Average Trading Strategy

 Continuation Trade – Second Example

-There will be times that the trend is so strong that we don’t get the 9 EMA crossover.
+There will be times when the trend is so strong that we don’t get the 9 EMA crossover.

 In that case, we can look for a pullback into the 9 EMA and 21 EMA.